FX UMa: A New Heartbeat Binary System with Linear and Non-linear Tidal Oscillations and delta Sct Pulsations: Summary

 \item We reconstructed the individual spectra of each component star from the observed composite spectra with the spectral disentangling tool FDBinary.
 The atmospheric parameters for both component stars were then obtained through fitting their disentangled spectra.
 The two components of FX UMa have almost exactly the same atmospheric parameters, with $T_{eff}$ = 7391.7$\pm$43.7 K, $[M/H]$ = -0.41$\pm$0.02 dex, $v_{rot}$sin$i$ = 65.40$\pm$0.80 km s$^{-1}$ for star 1 and $T_{eff}$ = 7389.8$\pm$43.9 K, $[M/H]$ = -0.43$\pm$0.02 dex, $v_{rot}$sin$i$ = 66.79$\pm$0.83 km s$^{-1}$ for star 2.

 \item We performed a simultaneous fit to our double-lined RVs and $\it TESS$ light curves with the PHOEBE code.
-The fitting results indicate that FX UMa is a detached, eccentric binary system with an inclination of about 78.59 degrees.
-Combined with the radial-velocity measurements, our light-curve modeling yields absolute masses and radii of the two components, as given in Table \ref{tab3}.
-It is worth re-mentioning here that the uncertainties of the fitted parameters were seriously underestimated and should be taken just as a proof of concept.
+The fitting results indicate that FX UMa is a detached, eccentric binary system with an inclination of about 78.63 degrees.
+The derived physical parameters for this binary are as follows: $M_{1}$ = 1.55$_{-0.02}^{+0.02}$, $R_{1}$ = 1.53$_{-0.04}^{+0.03}$, and $M_{2}$ = 1.56$_{-0.03}^{+0.03}$, $R_{2}$ = 1.49$_{-0.02}^{+0.03}$.
+This means FX UMa is an eclipsing binary with twin component stars.
+Such systems have been recently found in several heartbeat stars, such as KOI-54 \citep{Burkart2012} and KIC 4142768 \citep{Guo2019}.

 \item We utilized the Period04 software to extract significant frequencies from the residual LC of FX UMa, obtained by removing the modeled EB light curve from the original TESS observations.
 We detected a total of 103 frequencies with S/N $\geq$ 4, including 12 independent frequencies, 17 multiples of the orbital frequency, and 74 combination frequencies.
 The eight independent frequencies in the range of 20 to 32 day$^{-1}$ are typical low-order pressure modes of $\delta$ Scuti pulsators.
 At present it is hard to find out which star the observed $\delta$ Sct-type pulsations originated from, since the two components of FX UMa are almost identical.
 Most of the observed TEOs oscillate at harmonics of the orbital frequency ($f_{i}$ = $Nf_{orb}$).
 Consequently, $Nf_{orb}$ peaks have been viewed as the signature of tidally excited modes triggered by the linear dynamical tide.
 The ten $Nf_{orb}$ peaks with S/N $>$ 10 have very high amplitudes and are considered as high-probability TEOs.
 The remaining $Nf_{orb}$ peaks (4 $\leq$ S/N $\leq$ 10) may be originated from the imperfect removal, or they are actually real TEOs.
 We found that the four anharmonic frequencies ($f_{2}$, $f_{3}$, $f_{5}$, and $f_{9}$) can pair up and sum to give exact harmonics of the $f_{orb}$: $f_{5}$ + $f_{9}$ $\simeq$ $f_{20}$ $\simeq$ 20$f_{orb}$ and $f_{2}$ + $f_{3}$ $\simeq$ 14$f_{orb}$.
 They are probably attributed to the non-linearly excited daughter modes of different parent modes that are resonantly driven by the linear dynamical tide. \end{enumerate}